-We are pleased to present the Comprehensive Annual Financial Report ("CAFR") of the Port of Houston Authority of Harris County, Texas ("Authority") for the year ended December 31, 2018.
-Dollar amounts within this letter of transmittal are rounded to the nearest million and to the nearest thousand in the Management's Discussion and Analysis ("MD&A"), financial statements and the accompanying notes to the financial statements.
+We are pleased to present the Comprehensive Annual Financial Report ("CAFR") of the Port of Houston Authority of Harris County, Texas ("Authority") for the year ended December 31, 2019.
+Dollar amounts are rounded to the nearest million within this letter of transmittal, and to the nearest thousand in the Management's Discussion and Analysis ("MD&A"), financial statements and the accompanying notes to the financial statements.

 Responsibility for the accuracy of the data and the completeness and fairness of presentation, as well as all disclosures, rests with management of the Authority.
-To the best of our knowledge the enclosed data is accurate in all material respects and is reported in a manner designed to present fairly the financial position and results of operations of the Authority.
+To the best of its knowledge the enclosed data is accurate in all material respects and is reported in a manner designed to present fairly the financial position and results of operations of the Authority.
 We have included disclosures necessary to enable the reader to gain an understanding of the Authority's financial position.